arve0/codeclub_lesson_builder/FORMAT.md

 ### Scratchblocks

-We use the [scratchblocks2](sb2) library to render scratch blocks.
-Scratch blocks inside lessons must follow [the syntax set out here](sb-syntax).
+We use the [scratchblocks2] library to render scratch blocks.
+Scratch blocks inside lessons must follow [the syntax set out here][sb-syntax].
 We use `blocks` to denote a scratch block in markdown:

 <pre>